glowkeeper/glowkeeper.github.io/src/content/academia/teaching.md

 ## Software Development Bootcamps

-At [Creative Process](https://creativeprocessdigital.com/), I design and teach eight-week, beginner-facing software development bootcamps.
-Learners progress from planning and developer workflow through HTML, CSS and JavaScript to React, browser persistence, testing, deployment and a final project showcase.
+At [Creative Process](https://creativeprocessdigital.com/), I design and teach eight-week software development bootcamps for people beginning careers in technology.
+Learners progress from planning and developer workflows through HTML, CSS and JavaScript to React, browser-based data persistence, testing, deployment and a final project showcase.

 I produce the [bootcamp curriculum and teaching resources](https://github.com/glowkeeper/software-development-bootcamp), including tutor guidance, slide decks, worksheets, learner activities and progressively developed reference applications.
-The programme uses practical client-informed briefs and gradually shifts responsibility from guided demonstration to independent development.
-It also teaches learners to use AI critically as a mentor while retaining understanding and ownership of their work.
+The programme uses practical, client-informed briefs and guides learners from supported practice to independent development.
+Learners also use AI critically as a mentor while retaining understanding and ownership of their work.

 ## Programming for 3D